Art by Allyn

 living upside-down

-Living upside-down 8 • March 2025 • iPhone 15 Pro digital photograph • Beanblossom Bottoms
+living upside-down 14 • April 2026 • iPhone 15 Pro digital photograph • Griffy Lake

-I am no serious photographer, though I am a whimsical observer (and observer of the whimsy).
-I'm tethered to a tiny computer and like to play around.
+I am no serious photographer, though I like to play around with the tiny computer in my pocket.
 That's good enough for me.

 update coming soon – slugandspike.com for details